-The answer should include designations such as Chartered Retirement Planning Counselor, CERTIFIED FINANCIAL PLANNER™, Chartered Financial Consultant and Certified Private Wealth Advisor.
+The answer should include designations such as Chartered Retirement Planning Counselor, CERTIFIED FINANCIAL PLANNER™, Chartered Financial Consultant, and Certified Private Wealth Advisor.
 You may want to check out FINRA’s webpage for accredited designations.

 Do you have any regulatory disclosures with FINRA or your designations Board?

-If the planner is registered, you can find their regulatory disclosers at BrokerCheck, Investment Adviser Public Disclosure or if a CFP® professional, the Verify a CFP® professional page at letskmakeaplan.org webpage.
+If the planner is registered, you can find their regulatory disclosers at BrokerCheck, Investment Adviser Public Disclosure, or if a CFP® professional, the Verify a CFP® professional page at letskmakeaplan.org webpage.

 2. What services do you and your firm provide?

-3. Are you a fiduciary?
+3. As a financial planner are you a fiduciary?

 A fiduciary is a person who must place the client’s interest ahead of his or her own.
-Investment fiduciaries must also disclose what their fees are, how they’re compensated and any other conflicts or potential conflicts of interest that might influence an individual’s decision to use their services.
+Investment fiduciaries must also disclose what their fees are, how they’re compensated, and any other conflicts or potential conflicts of interest that might influence an individual’s decision to use their services.
 In contrast, non-fiduciary financial advisors might receive a commission in exchange for selling you a particular investment that potentially isn’t the best for you – and not be obligated to tell you how they’ve profited from it.

 However, a fiduciary may work for a company that only allows him or her to sell the company’s proprietary products.
-Some companies have both insurance and investment product divisions.
+Some companies have both insurance as well as investment product divisions.
 While you may receive alternative choices in one planning area, you may not see that same diversity and another.
 As long as he or she discloses that to you, he or she is still a fiduciary, even if there are products outside of that company’s offerings that are better for you.

 The Department of Labor has now established a law that makes all registered financial professionals fiduciaries when working on retirement accounts.
 That may muddy the waters as they do not have to be if they are working on non-IRA.
-You may be one of many people who has money earmarked for retirement that is not held in one of those tax advantaged types of accounts.
+You may be one of many people who have money earmarked for retirement that is not held in one of those tax-advantaged types of accounts.
 The financial professional is not obligated to work with your best interest in mind on those accounts.
 This is true unless a governing body such as the Certified Financial Planner Board of Standards or their registration as an investment advisor representative overrules.

 4. What types of clients do you specialize in?

-Some financial advisors have specialties such as helping business owners administer employer sponsored retirement plans, incorporating socially responsible investments in portfolio design, high income earners turn income into wealth and near retirees transition from accumulation to retirement income planning.
+Some financial advisors have specialties such as helping business owners administer employer-sponsored retirement plans, incorporating socially responsible investments in portfolio design, high-income earners turn income into wealth, and near-retirees transition from accumulation to retirement income planning.
 Rarely is there a perfect match but asking more questions will help you find a good match.